amperity/amperity-docs/amperity_reference/source/attribute_predicted_lifecycle_status.rst

        Returns all customer records with values that match the specified characters.

-       For example, "active" will return "active" and not "cooling down", "at risk", "highly at risk" or "lost".
+       For example, "Active" will return "active" and not "cooling down", "at risk", "highly at risk" or "lost".

    * - **is not empty**
      - Returns customer records that have a value in this field.